Luckily, there are many delicious choices that suit every dietary need.

 However, some people may find healthy protein sources to be too costly.
 While some sources of protein are expensive, there are also many affordable alternatives.

-Here is a list of 20 healthy protein sources that won’t break the bank.
+Here are 17 healthy protein sources that won’t break the bank.

 Peanut butter is full of protein.
 It is also cost-friendly, with an average cost of around $2.50 per 16-ounce (454-gram) jar.